-- Where attendance falls below target levels (97%) over a prolonged period of time a letter of concern will be sent home.
+- Where attendance falls below target levels over a prolonged period of time a letter of concern will be sent home and home visits undertaken.

 - Continued concern will lead to further communications.
 These could include, forming attendance action plans, attendance panel meetings and possible prosecution in more serious cases.

 - Ensure your child attends school BEFORE the appointment to obtain morning mark.
 School is open from 8.00am.
 Inform the Attendance team that you have an appointment.
 Students to leave via the attendance office.

 - Ensure your child returns to school AFTER the appointment via the attendance office, even if it is for the last half hour of school, the student will still receive their mark and can collect any missed work.

 - We will not authorise medical appointments if there is full day absence and the whole day is not required.